aphilippartd/mvp-stories/README.md

 Now that we have our IaC settled, there is a last thing we need to take care of before being able to deploy.
 In application composer, we have defined 4 lambda resources.
 We have defined their configuration but we did not define the actual code contained in those lambda functions.
 Let's do this now.

-1. Remove all files and folders from your `backend` directory that have eventually been created for you by Application Composer EXCEPT for the `template.yaml` file.
+1. Remove the `src/` directory that has eventually been created for you by Application Composer EXCEPT from your `backend` directory.
 2. Run the following 2 commands
     ```sh
-    npm init # Respond to prompts as per your requirements
+    npm init # Only if package.json file for your backend directory does not exist yet.
+Respond to prompts as per your requirements
     npm install aws-sdk node-fetch uuid
     ```
 3. Create a `src/handlers` directory